8 Out of 10 Cats Does Countdown: International broadcasts

 In Australia, the show has aired on SBS Viceland since 7 August 2018 from the beginning, as well as on SBS.
 Later series have also aired on the pay TV channel BBC UKTV since 23 October 2018.
 In New Zealand, the show has also been very popular, screening on two free-to-air TVNZ channels—TVNZ 2 and TVNZ Duke, as well as BBC UKTV on pay TV provider Sky Television.
-In the United States and Canada, certain series of the programme are available on BritBox.
+In the United States and Canada, certain series of the programme are available on BritBox and Amazon Prime Video.

 Reception

 Ratings

 The first mashup was watched by 2.49 million viewers, making it the second-most-watched Channel 4 show that week.
 The next episode, part of "Funny Fortnight", received 1.76 million viewers, which was an 8.3% audience share.
 The 2014 Christmas special was watched by 1.75 million viewers, a 7.6% audience share.

 Awards

 In 2014, 8 Out of 10 Cats Does Countdown was nominated for the British Comedy Awards in two categories: Best Comedy Panel Programme and Best Comedy Moment of 2014.
 Sean Lock was also nominated for Best Male Television Comic, and Joe Wilkinson was nominated for Best Comedy Breakthrough Artist.